 The topic of workplace safety was highlighted at SCAI 2016 during the general sessions and other activities sponsored by the organization.
 Of note, attendees were offered complimentary cataract screenings in the exhibit hall for the duration of the show.
 The initiative was sponsored by the Dallas VA Research Corporation and spearheaded by Dr. Emmanouil Brilakis.
 In an article written by TCTMD, Dr. Brilakis notes that, “We expected people would be interested but not that interested.
 The first day [of exams] was supposed to be only 2 hours and ended up going for 5 hours.
 I think it’s something people are worried about, and it’s a good opportunity while they are here to get their eyes checked.”

-There are several options to reduce radiation exposure and occupational hazards in the cath lab and presenters at SCAI emphasized that adoption of these technologies is critical to creating a safer working environment.
-Robotic therapy is among the solutions available to both reduce radiation exposure and potentially reduce orthopedic strain for interventionalists.
+There are several options to reduce radiation exposure and occupational hazards from cath lab risks and presenters at SCAI emphasized that adoption of these technologies is critical to creating a safer working environment.
+Robotic PCI technology is among the solutions available to both reduce radiation exposure and potentially reduce orthopedic strain for interventionalists.
 In clinical trials, robotic-assisted PCI has been shown to reduce radiation exposure by over 95% for the primary operator.* In addition, when seated behind the interventional cockpit, operators are not required to wear lead as the cockpit is lead lined.

 In one abstract presented at SCAI, Dr. Paul Campbell sought to understand the impact robotic therapy played in the reducing radiation exposure for the bedside staff, a topic we’ve discussed on this blog.